-When you are moving the refrigerator to a new home:

-- 1. Turn off the water supply to the ice maker at least one day ahead of time. - 2.
-Disconnect the water line. - 3.
-After the last load of ice drops, lift the signal arm to the OFF (up) position. - 4.
-Remove all food from the refrigerator. - 5.
-Pack all frozen food in dry ice. - 6.
-Unplug the refrigerator. - 7.
-Clean it thoroughly.
-Rinse well and dry. - 8.
-Take out all removable parts, wrap them well, and tape them together so they don't shift and rattle. - 9.
-Screw in the leveling rollers. - 10.
-Tape the doors shut and tape the power supply cord to the cabinet.
+Shut off the ice maker water supply a day ahead of time.
+Disconnect the water line.
+After the last supply of ice drops, lift the signal arm to turn off the ice maker.

+Remove all food.
+Pack frozen food in dry ice.
+Unplug the refrigerator and clean it thoroughly.

+Take out all removable parts.
+Wrap all parts well and tape them together so they don't shift and rattle.
+Screw in the leveling legs; tape the doors shut; and tape the electric cord to the cabinet